curv3d/curv/docs/High_Level_Geometry.rst

 plus functions for transforming and combining shapes to make new shapes.

 Every shape is marked as being 2-dimensional, 3-dimensional, or both.
+2D shapes are embedded in the XY plane.
 (The only standard shapes that are both are ``everything`` and ``nothing``.)

 A shape can be infinite.
 Many shape constructors accept ``inf`` as a dimension argument.

-A 2D shape with no area, or a 2D shape with no volume, is called degenerate.
+A 2D shape with no area, or a 3D shape with no volume, is called degenerate.
 Examples are geometric points, line segments or curves, and in 3D, surfaces with 0 thickness.

 Points and curves are invisible in the preview window.